cepdnaclk/e17-4yp-flexible-glove-for-real-time-tracking-and-analysis-of-hand-and-finger-movements/docs/README.md

     Obtaining sensor data from 9 IMUs (Inertial Measurement Units) implies collecting information from nine sets of sensors that measure accelerations, gyroscopic rates, and sometimes magnetic fields.

+### Data Transmission to Mobile App
+1. Dual Core Architecture
+    - Use two cores
+        - Core 0 - for collecting data
+        - Core 1 - for Sending data

+    - Use Semaphore Handle for core synchronization

+2. Socket Server and Client
+    - ESP32 WROOM acts as a socket server

+    - Mobile application act as client

 ## Results and Analysis

+#### Optimizing Data Transmission

+1. Transmission Technology Selection (Wi - Fi vs Bluetooth) When selecting the transmission technology, Focused on
+  - Data Transfer rate
+  - Power Consumption

+    Since we display movements real-time, Transmission speed is taken in to priority.

+    Therefore we chose Wi-Fi as the transmission media

+2. Moving Average Filter

+- Smooth out fluctuations in data and reduce noise.

+- Reduces the overall bandwidth required for transmission.

+- Allows less frequent sampling of the signal.

+3. Sampling Rate Adjustment

+- Lowering the sampling rate when high precision is not needed.

+- Can save bandwidth.

+- There are two levels of sampling rate.

+-- Data sent without sampling rate adjustment - 188

+-- Data sent with sampling rate adjustment - 95

+4. Data Compression
+ - Run Length Encoding was used

+#### 3D Visualization

+### Outcomes and Impact

+1. Functioning Glove
+-     Convenient for users

+2. Mobile Application
+-     Realtime visualization
+         and feedback

+3. Research paper
+-     Optimization techniques of data transmission
+-     Implementation of the flexible glove

 ## Conclusion